Last Updated on

 - The zip-down side panel is practical for all parents, but it’s especially great if you have a bad back or are short.

-- Easy to put together and take apart, making it a good choice for short stays or moving locations every few days (like on a multi-city vacation, for example).
+- Easy to put together and take apart, making it a good choice for short stays or moving locations every few days.
+This would be a great travel cot for a multi-city vacation in Europe, for example, or a road trip!

 - OEKO-TEX® approved fitted sheet and a mattress that’s free from health-hazardous substances – despite the problems with transparency, it seems phil & teds is moving in the right direction when it comes to harmful chemicals.